KeerthiSrijith/Banking_application/README.md

 8. register_newcard() - Allows users to register new card

 In all the above functions, username is taken as the parameter which is taken as input from user.

+**Tables descrition**

+I have created 5 tables-

+1. Registration details - Stores the username and all other information of the user
+2. Accoutdetails - Includes the account information of the user such as name, account number and account balance
+3. beneficiary_details -  Stores the beneficiary name for each username
+4. card_details - Stores card detais such as cardnumber,mpin and cvv